SECRET-GUEST/SAD-generator/README.md

 **how to make a class**, **customize fonts in tkinter**, all the very basic.

 But it's obviously keywords s**t , it's just a `dank sad generator` but fun *=)* .
-The only question you may ask is ;

-## WHY THE .EXE VERSION IS A MALWARE FOR MOST OF ANTIVIRUS ?
+## OMG WHY THE .EXE VERSION IS A MALWARE FOR MOST OF ANTIVIRUS ?
+OMG

-This is simply because it's a non-signed software because it has not for purpose to be sale.
+It's a non-signed software, free.
+You have the script, you can compile it by yourself if you want ;

 ```